anvbis/trivialize/README.md

 # Trivialize

+If you have a complex proof-of-concept and want to simplify it, just run this against it.

 This useful little tool is a byproduct of my exploration into javascript engine fuzzing.
-Have a complicated proof-of-concept and want to simplify it, just run this against it.
+It uses many of the same techniques that popular fuzzing tools utilise for corpus minimization, just to an extreme degree.

 Currently only supports V8, but I plan on adding support for both SpiderMonkey and JavascriptCore in the future.

 ## Example

+Take this rather complicated regression for CVE-2020-16040 (this is very likely fuzzer output), for example.

 ```js
 /* examples/cve-2020-16040/regression.js */